 In recent years, the use of a term call "Antenna Factor" in EMC and spectrum pollution work has become very important.
 There has been a great need for measuring field intensity and/or power density as accurately and conveniently as possible.

-Classically in RFI/EMI measurements, the use use of antenna factors is very common.
+Classically in RFI/EMI measurements, the use of antenna factors is very common.
 These antenna factors were, by definition, the conversion of two-terminal receiver voltages to field intensity.
-This is a very convenient term, particularly when expressed in decibels, and the receiver measures in dB above 1µ volt.
+This is a very convenient term, particularly when expressed in decibels, and the receiver measures in dB above one millivolt.
 Historically, antenna factors were supplied by equipment manufactures, or in some cases, designated in military specifications.
 In many cases, these factors were used incorrectly because the user did not understand fully the mathematical significance of the antenna factor.
 It is the purpose of this paper to establish the relationship of antenna factor and antenna gain.

-Antenna gain is a common term utilized by antenna design engineers as well as communication electronic system designers the gain is the ratio of the power density produced by antenna at a certain range in a certain direction to the average power density at that range.
+Antenna gain is a common term utilized by antenna design engineers as well as communication electronic system designers.
+The gain is the ratio of the power density produced by antenna, at a certain range in a certain direction, to the average power density at that range.

 Although all of the above factors are very real losses of received signal, they may be treated separately and independently.
 They may be calculated, measured, or obtained from published charts.
 If any of the above factors are included in an antenna factor, it should be stated so as to avoid misinterpretation.

 Let us assume a condition where the antenna is so designed that the above five factors are negligible, that is, well-matched antenna output/cable/receiver, short low loss cable, no preamplifier gain, low VSWR.

 From the radio engineers handbook, the rated power density is:

 Combining Eqs.
 1 and 2: